- 1. Sales Funnel Examples

 Adding at least one new qualified prospect a day might not be enough for your business model if you are B2C, but many B2B companies would die for that.

-Who can I move in my B2B Sales Pipeline Today?
+Who can I move in my Sales Pipeline Today?

 It’s great that we have opportunities in our pipeline, but we need to nurture and develop each opportunity, to get the maximum number of these opportunities over the line.

-Part of any good pipeline management includes moving opportunities out of the sales pipe.
+Part of any good pipeline management includes moving opportunities from one stage to another and where necessary out of the sales pipeline.

 Circumstances change and there is no shame in qualifying out an opportunity if it’s no longer a good fit for your business.